eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/TOSCA_Description.rst

 Other DLS TOSCA components extend it by adding or overriding some properties.

-:numref:`tosca-dls-type.yaml` is a simplified (for the sake of clarity) version of the TOSCA type definition of the Data Logistics Service that shows the configurable properties that can be set for these components.
+:numref:`tosca-dls-type.yaml` is a simplified version of the TOSCA type definition of the Data Logistics Service that shows the configurable properties that can be set for these components.
 We removed components that are note used in the Pillar I use case.